loshithan/todo-frontend-app/README.md

 ## Getting Started

-Follow these steps to get started with the ScholarX backend:
+Follow these steps to get started with the todo-frontend-app:

 1. Clone this repository to your local machine: